- Optima Font History

 Logam: Luxury Sans Serif Font Family (TTF, OTF)

 Looking for a font similar to Optima Bold?
 How about Logam?
-A terrific display font to be used when you need a simply elegant font to create text for special projects.
+It's a terrific display font to use when you need a simple, elegant font to create text for special projects.

 Yadon Sans Serif Fonts Family Pack (TTF, OTF, WOFF)